Connection matrices in combinatorial topological dynamics: Introduction

 \section{Introduction}

-Classical Morse theory concerns a compact smooth manifold together with a smooth, real-valued function with non-degenerate critical points.
-An important part of the theory concerns the Morse complex which is a chain complex whose $i$th chain group is a free abelian group spanned by critical points of Morse index $i$ and whose boundary homomorphism is defined by counting the (oriented) flow lines between critical points in the gradient flow induced by the Morse function (see \cite[Section 4.2]{Knudson2015}).
-The fundamental result of classical Morse theory states that the homology of the manifold is isomorphic to the homology of the Morse complex.
+Classical Morse theory concerns a compact smooth manifold together with a smooth real-valued function with non-degenerate critical points.
+An important part of the theory introduces the Morse complex which is a chain complex whose $i$th chain group is a free abelian group spanned by critical points of Morse index $i$ and whose boundary homomorphism is defined by counting the (oriented) flow lines between critical points in the gradient flow induced by the Morse function (see~\cite[Section 4.2]{Knudson2015}).
+One of the fundamental results of classical Morse theory states that the homology of the manifold is isomorphic to the homology of the Morse complex.

-The stationary points of the gradient flow in Morse theory, which are precisely the critical points of the Morse function, provide the simplest example of an isolated invariant set, a key concept of Conley theory \cite{Conley1978}.
+The stationary points of the gradient flow in Morse theory, which are precisely the critical points of the Morse function, provide the simplest example of an isolated invariant set, a key concept of Conley theory~\cite{Conley1978}.
 For every isolated invariant set there is a homology module associated with it.
 It is called the homology Conley index.
 A (minimal) Morse decomposition is a decomposition of space into a partially ordered collection of isolated invariant sets, called Morse sets, such that every recurrent trajectory (in particular every stationary or periodic trajectory) is located in a Morse set and every non-recurrent trajectory is a heteroclinic connection between Morse sets from a higher Morse set to a lower Morse set in the poset structure of the Morse decomposition.
 The collection of stationary points of the gradient flow of a Morse function provides the simplest example of a Morse decomposition in which the Morse sets are just the stationary points and the Conley index of a stationary point coincides with the homology of a pointed $k$-dimensional sphere with $k$ equal to the Morse index of the point.